LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

 Further validation was performed by activating MTs sequentially, obtaining the corresponding telemetry data and re-running the PyTorch script on this data.
-The resulting magnetic-field changes corresponded to dipole moments of 0.31--0.39~Am$^2$, which was in accordance with the expected theoretical values, thus confirming the magnetorquer characteristics and the correctness of the learned $\mu$.
+The resulting magnetic-field changes corresponded to dipole moments of 0.31--0.39~\text{A}$\cdot$\text{m}$^2$, which was in accordance with the expected theoretical values, thus confirming the MT characteristics and the correctness of the learned $\boldsymbol{\mu}$.
 The learned gyro bias was applied and replaced previous calibration for all gyro data processing of the InnoCube mission.
-For the training of the base-agent, the active residual dipole moment compensation was simulated with a random error of up to $\pm$10~\% for each axis independently and up to $\pm$25~\% for the flight-agent.
+For the training of the base-agent, the active residual dipole moment compensation was simulated with a random error of up to $\pm$10\% for each axis independently and up to $\pm$25\% for the flight-agent.

-After applying the available dipole moment from one set of the magnetorquers, the in-orbit results showed a significant reduction of the residual dipole moment.
-To fully eliminate the residual in the x-axis, the second set of magnetorquers has to be used in the future, since the required dipole moment exceeds the available 0.35~Am$^2$ per single axis set.
-This, however is currently not implemented due to safety reasons, as this would require running both ADCS nodes simultaneously.
-In-orbit checks showed that the disturbance torque from the residual dipole moment decreased to an insignificant amount during an attitude maneuver, reducing the buildup of angular momentum, as reflected in smaller increases of the reaction-wheel speeds.
+Following the application of the dipole moment compensation from one set of the MTs, in-orbit checks showed a significant reduction of the residual dipole moment, reducing the buildup of angular momentum during maneuvers.
+To fully eliminate the residual in the X-axis, the second set of MTs has to be used in the future, since the required dipole moment exceeds the available dipole moment per single axis set.
+Although initially intended, this is currently not implemented for safety reasons, as this would require running both ADCS nodes simultaneously.